 We formally defined two new kinds of clusters: $\eta$-linked clusters and $\eta$-density-connected clusters.
 A further analysis revealed that DP is a clustering algorithm detecting $\eta$-linked clusters; and it has weaknesses in data distributions which contain a special kind of $\eta$-linked clusters or some non-$\eta$-linked clusters.
 We show that $\eta$-density-connected clusters encompass all $\eta$-linked clusters and the kind of non-$\eta$-linked clusters that DP fails to detect.

-After showing for that DP clustering can be accomplished as a hierarchical clustering, we proposed a density-connected hierarchical DP clustering called DC-HDP, which is designed to detect $\eta$-density-connected clusters.
+After showing that DP clustering can be accomplished as a hierarchical clustering, we proposed a density-connected hierarchical DP clustering called DC-HDP, which is designed to detect $\eta$-density-connected clusters.

 By taking advantage of the individual strengths of DBSCAN and DP, DC-HDP produces clustering outputs which are superior in two key aspects.
 First, DC-HDP has an enhanced ability to identify clusters of arbitrary shapes and varied densities; where neither DBSCAN nor DP has.
 Second, the dendrogram generated by DC-HDP gives a richer information of the hierarchical structure of clusters in a dataset than a flat partitioning provided by DBSCAN and DP.
-DC-HDP achieved the enhanced ability with the same time complexity as DP, having an additional parameter only which can usually be set to a default value in practice.
+DC-HDP achieved the enhanced ability with the same time complexity as DP.
+The additional parameters of DC-HDP can be set to default values in practice.

 We confirm the previous study that LC-DP is an improvement over DP; and show that the proposed DC-HDP is further improvement over both LC-DP and DP.
 Our contribution is not merely algorithmic improvement, but formal cluster definitions which were non-existence in the previous studies.
 These formal definitions are the foundation of DC-HDP.

-Our empirical evaluation validates this superiority by showing that DC-HDP produces the best clustering results on 14 datasets in comparison with 7 state-of-the-art clustering algorithms, including density-based clustering, i.e., DBSCAN, DP and an existing improvement upon DP; and density-based hierarchical clustering, i.e., HDBSCAN, PHA and OPTICS; and graph-based spectral clustering algorithm.
+Our empirical evaluation validates this superiority by showing that DC-HDP produces the best clustering results on 28 datasets in comparison with 8 state-of-the-art clustering algorithms, including density-based clustering, i.e., DBSCAN, Mean Shift clustering, DP and LC-DP; hierarchical clustering, i.e., HDBSCAN, PHA and OPTICS; and graph-based spectral clustering algorithm.